shree675/Git-Reminder/README.md

 Beta

 ## About
-Git Reminder is a simple and useful VS Code extension that provides periodic reminders, along with their facilities, to save users from losing their work.
+Git Reminder is a simple and useful VSCode extension that provides periodic reminders, along with their facilities, to save users from losing their work.

 ## Features

-* Git Reminder activates on VS Code startup.
+* Git Reminder activates on VSCode startup.
 If the present directory is recognized as a git-initialized directory, then the extension triggers a pull reminder immediately on startup.
 But if the present directory is not initialized with git, then the extension will remain dormant.

   <img src="https://github.com/shree675/Git-Reminder/blob/main/screenshots/Screenshot%20(171).png" width="600"></img>